Rio de Janeiro school shooting: Misogyny

+Interpretation of the suicide note

+The letter prompted extensive analysis by theologians, psychologists, and legal experts after its release.
+While it contains elements from multiple religious traditions, experts noted that it does not clearly align with any single belief system, with one stating "direct references to a specific belief and that it can't be read as an authentic religious speech".
+Some experts pointed to similarities with Islamic burial practices, such as Oliveira's wish for his body to be washed and wrapped in a white sheet.
+His letter has been compared to those left by Islamic radicals, such as by Mohamed Atta, ringleader of the hijackers in the September 11 attacks.
+The National Union of Islamic Entities of Brazil also confirmed that Oliveira's request did align with common Islamic practice following death.

+Other experts emphasized references to Christian beliefs, particularly the second coming of Jesus.
+Theologian Leonardo Boff described the text as syncretic, combining elements from various religious traditions and reflecting a distorted understanding shaped by psychological issues.

 Another specialist, Eulálio Avelino Pereira Figueira, coordinator of the specialization course in Religious Science in the Pontifical Catholic University of São Paulo, stated: "There's no religion that is founded on gratuitous evil, much less on the perversion and the cruelty. [...]
 The message of the text is a result of an imaginary religious collective".
-According to a forensic psychologist and writer of the Estadão, Daniel Martins de Barros, it is not unlikely that Oliveira has a personality disorder, but that on itself wouldn't explain the crime, going back to the concept of catathymic crisis to understand what happened.
+A forensic psychologist suggested that a personality disorder alone would not explain the crime, pointing instead to a psychological crisis as a contributing factor.

 National response

 Governor Sérgio Cabral Filho and Mayor Eduardo Paes speaking about the shooting at school Tasso da Silveira, in Realengo on April 7, 2011.

-President Dilma Rousseff said, through the presidential spokesman, that she was "shocked" and "appalled" and that she spoke on the phone with Sérgio Cabral Filho, the state governor, and with Eduardo Paes, the mayor of Rio de Janeiro, The education minister, Fernando Haddad, spoke at the end of the morning, saying that the case was "a tragedy without precedents in Brazil".
+President Dilma Rousseff said, through her spokesperson, that she was “shocked” and “appalled.”
+She also spoke by phone with Sérgio Cabral Filho and Eduardo Paes.
+The Minister of Education, Fernando Haddad, described the shooting as "a tragedy without precedent in Brazil."

-After finding out about the attack, Dilma Rousseff cried talking about what happened, asking for a minute of silence for the victims.
+Upon learning of the attack, Rousseff became emotional and asked for a minute of silence in memory of the victims.
 She declared three days of national mourning.
-She stated: "I'm not going to give a speech because today we also have to lament what happened in Realengo with helpless children.
-It wasn't characteristic of the country for something like this to happen.
-So, I consider that we are all here united in condemnation for that act of violence".
+She stated: "I will not give a speech today because we must mourn what happened in Realengo with helpless children.
+This is not characteristic of our country.
+We are united in condemning this act of violence."

-Hours after the crime, Sérgio Cabral Filho and Eduardo Paes addressed the press in the gymnasium of the school, where they lamented what happened.
-Cabral classified the shooter as a "psychopath and animal" and described the sergeant, teachers and children from the elementary school, who were able to call policemen who were nearby, as "heroes".
-"Without them, the tragedy would have been much worse", he said.
+Hours after the crime, Cabral Filho and Paes addressed the press at the school gymnasium, expressing their grief.
+Cabral described the shooter as a “psychopath and an animal” and praised the actions of the police, teachers, and students who helped alert authorities, calling them "heroes", "Without them, the tragedy would have been much worse" he said.

-The case was listed by G1 (São Paulo) in 2014 as "9 cases of killers that shocked the country with their crimes" and by Brasil Online (BOL) in 2015 as "22 crimes that shocked Brazil".
+The case was listed by G1 (São Paulo) in 2014 among "9 cases of killers that shocked the country with their crimes", and by Brasil Online (BOL) in 2015 as "22 crimes that shocked Brazil".